borgbackup/borghash/README.rst

 ~~~~~~~~~~~

 ``HashTableNT`` has ``.write()`` and ``.read()`` methods to save/load its
-content to/from a file, using ``msggpack`` as an efficient binary format.
+content to/from a file, using an efficient binary format.

 When a ``HashTableNT`` is saved to disk, only the non-deleted entries are
 persisted and when it is loaded from disk, a new hashtable and new, dense